Kamosabe/streamqueue/ActiveMQ/2-installation.md

 If the ActiveMQ start-up script is not executable change its permissions.
 The ActiveMQ script is located in the bin directory.
 For example:

     > cd [activemq_install_dir]/bin

+The structure of the downloaded archive is shown above as part of the Windows installation.

 #### Starting ActiveMQ
 Use a command shell, change to the installation directory and run ActiveMQ: